NYPL/digital-collections/README.md

 ---

-Returns JSON containing all lanes' metadata.
+Returns JSON containing all lanes.

 #### Note for future